 One of the many reasons to earn a college degree is increased career and earning potential.
-Keep in mind, though, that your credential is no guarantee to get accepted by a school.
+Keep in mind, though, that your credential is no guarantee of getting accepted by a school.

-Colleges and universities do not accept diplomas, they accept students.
-That’s why your transcript, scores, resume, letters of recommendation, are so important!
+Colleges and universities do not accept diplomas; they accept students.
+That’s why your transcript, scores, resume, and letters of recommendation are so important!

-It may be wise to attend a local community college first.
+It may be wise to attend a local community college first after your GED.
 Most community colleges offer 2-year programs at relatively low tuition rates and at convenient locations.

 And if you first earn an associate’s degree from your local community college, you can save lots of time and money on earning, for example, a bachelor’s degree from a 4-year university or college.

-Many homeschooled students also take the GED exam as it is a cheaper way to get hold of a secondary education degree than signing up for an online high school diploma program, such as offered by James Madison High School, though the homeschool high school diploma is also a legitimate document in the U.S.
+Many homeschooled students also take the GED exam as it is a cheaper way to get hold of a secondary education degree than signing up for an online high school diploma program, though a homeschooled high school diploma is also a legitimate document in the U.S.

-When you think you’re ready to take one of the four GED modules, create your account on the website GED.com (at the portal MyGED), and purchase the GED Ready® practice test for the subject you studied for.
+When you think you’re ready to take one of the four GED modules, create your account on the website GED.com (at the portal MyGED) and purchase the GED Ready® practice test for the subject test you studied for.